IBM/ReturnPropensity/Readme.md

 The cells under step 6.0 of the notebook perform the following actions while trying to test the model:
 * The deployment_uid is obtained.
 * A scoring payload is created.
-This payload will be provided as the test data to the model.
+The payload is the json representation of a sample order and this order's information will be provided as the test data to the model.
 * The client.deployments.score() method is called to calculate the probability of return for the order represented by the scoring payload.

+The result returned by the client.deployments.score() method contains the following pieces of information:
+* the prediction of the model (0 = order will not be returned, 1 = order will be returned) for the given test input data.
+* the probabilities of getting a prediction of 0 and 1 respectively for the given test input data.

 2. Test using the ICP4D built-in tooling.